tucats/ego/docs/API.md

 `count` which should contain the number 1. _In the future, it will be possible to insert multiple rows in a single call, in which case this value will reflect the number of rows inserted._

+You can also send a list of rows that are to be inserted using a rowset.
+Here is a sample payload that inserts three rows as a single operation:
+&nbsp;

+    {
+        "rows" :[
+            {
+                "Name": "Susan",
+                "Number": 103
+            },
+            {
+                "Name": "Timmy",
+                "Number": 104
+            },
+            {
+                "Name": "Mike",
+                "Number": 105
+            }
+        ],
+        "count": 3
+    }

+&nbsp;

 In the event that the REST call returns a non-success status code, the response payload will contain the following diagnostic fields as a JSON payload: